 The Triathlon Yoga Lesson Plan Bundle has a downloadable, printable handout for each of the Yoga poses listed above, and many more.

 Running The Yogic Way: A to Z Guide

 Below are some Yogic tips that will REDUCE FATIGUE, DECREASE THE CHANCE OF INJURY, and turn a run from a mental battle to a MEDITATION.

 Arms (90 degrees)

 Keep your arms bent at a 90-degree angle.
 Swing them forward and back to help propel you forward.
-A lot of runners swing their arms across their body which is an energy leak (wasted energy).
+A lot of runners swing their arms across their bodies which is an energy leak (wasted energy).

 Breathing (deep and rhythmic)

 Whether you breathe through your nose or mouth, breathe deeply and rhythmically.
 Avoid shallow, quick breaths.
 Aim for one breath (inhale and exhale) for every two strides.
 When that feels comfortable, aim for one breath for every three strides.
-And when you’ve practiced breathing techniques for several months, you could take one breath for every ten or more strides.
+And when you’ve practised breathing techniques for several months, you could take one breath for every ten or more strides.

 A breath is one full inhalation and one full exhalation through the nose.

 Don’t look down (which you may want to do when you start feeling tired).
 Looking down is a surefire way to create a build-up of tension in your shoulders and neck.
 Keep your gaze soft and locked in on a point approximately 40 metres in front.